-Operations whose rate of data transfer can be adjusted without overrunning (completely buffered t'o devices, start-stop devices, and the transfer of data for the basic sense command may fall in this category) are subject to suppression of data by 'suppress out' as follows:
+Operations whose rate of data transfer can be adjusted without overrunning (completely buffered I/O devices, start-stop devices, and the transfer of data for the basic sense command may fall in this category) are subject to suppression of data by 'suppress out' as follows:

-1. 'Suppress out' is ignored for the first data byte of any selection sequence, unless the data transfer is contiguous with initial selection; that is, no deselection and reselection between initial selection and data transfer.

-2. 'Suppress out' must be up either 250 nanoseconds before the rise of 'service out' or at least 250 nanoseconds before 'service out' falls to ensure suppression of subsequent data.

-3. When 'suppress out' is up at the control unit and the operation is in burst mode (whether because 'select out' is up or because the control unit is forcing burst mode), the control unit must not raise 'service in' for subsequent suppressible data.
+- 1. 'Suppress out' is ignored for the first data byte following any selection sequence unless the data transfer is contiguous with initial selection; that is, no deselection and reselection between initial selection and data transfer. - 2.
+To ensure recognition by the control unit, 'suppress out' must be up either 250 nanoseconds before the rise of 'service in' or at least 250 nanoseconds before 'service out' falls. - 3.
+When 'suppress out' is up at the control unit and the operation is in burst mode (whether because 'select out' is up or because the control unit is forcing burst mode), the control unit must not raise 'service in' for subsequent suppressible data.